carlosdominguez612/project-10-apis/Lab 12 Questions.md

 Their name
 Their login name
 Their location
-The names and languages of their repositories.
+The name, language, and size of each of their repositories.

 The API URLs you will use are in this format.